codyzu/webdev-site/m4/index.md

 So far we have seen properties.
 Properties cannot be modified by a component, they are *immutable*.
 Properties let React efficiently decide when something needs to be rendered.
 If the properties have not changed, React does not need to re-render the component.

 Components can also have state.
 State can be changed by a component.
-When the state changes, React re-renders the componenet. **React needs to know when state changes in order for it to decide if a component and it's children need to be re-rendered.** Therefore, when working with state, we have to make React aware.
+When the state changes, React re-renders the component. **React needs to know when state changes in order for it to decide if a component and it's children need to be re-rendered.** Therefore, when working with state, we have to make React aware.

 There are of course multiple ways to manage state.
 In this course we will use React hooks.
 A new feature in React! **Hooks let us use functional components and work with state.**